DiscordSRV/Documentation/docs/config.md

 commands to run when an account is unlinked

 #### [`...LinkedRoleNameToAddUserTo`](https://config.discordsrv.com/config/MinecraftDiscordAccountLinkedRoleNameToAddUserTo) {id="MinecraftDiscordAccountLinkedRoleNameToAddUserTo"}
-the name of a discord role to add a discord user to when they link their account
+the name or id of a discord role to add a discord user to when they link their account

 #### [`...LinkedAllowRelinkBySendingANewCode`](https://config.discordsrv.com/config/MinecraftDiscordAccountLinkedAllowRelinkBySendingANewCode) {id="MinecraftDiscordAccountLinkedAllowRelinkBySendingANewCode"}
 allows sending a new code to the bot to unlink and relink with the new code